Mr. Alfred Grasso

 Board Member Since 2006

 Mr. Alfred Grasso is president and CEO of The MITRE Corporation.
-He is responsible for developing and leading the corporation's overall strategic and business operations for its federally funded research and development centers (FFRDCs).
+He is responsible for developing and leading the corporation's overall strategic and business operations for the federally funded research and development centers (FFRDCs) that MITRE manages.
 He also serves on MITRE’s Board of Trustees.

-Mr. Grasso is an appointed member of the Defense Science Board and a special adviser to the STRATCOM Strategic Advisory Group.
+Mr. Grasso is an appointed member of the Defense Science Board.
 He is a member of the Stevens Institute Systems Engineering Research Center Advisory Board and a board member of the Northern Virginia Technology Council, the country's largest technology council.
-Mr. Grasso also sits on the University of Virginia’s Department of Systems and Information Engineering Advisory Board and Howard University's College of Engineering, Architecture, and Computer Sciences Board of Visitors.
-In addition, he served as chairman of the Armed Forces Communications and Electronics Association International's Board of Directors from 2012 to 2014 and was vice chair from 2010 to 2012.
-He previously served for seven years on the Army Science Board.
+Mr. Grasso also sits on the George Mason University Foundation Board of Trustees, University of Virginia’s Department of Systems and Information Engineering Advisory Board, and Howard University's College of Engineering, Architecture, and Computer Sciences Board of Visitors.

-Before joining MITRE, Mr. Grasso was with ARINC Research Corporation and with the Westinghouse Electric Corporation.
-He holds a bachelor's degree in electrical engineering from the University of Massachusetts Amherst and a master’s degree in computer science from Worcester Polytechnic Institute.
+Mr. Grasso holds a bachelor's degree in electrical engineering from the University of Massachusetts Amherst and a master’s degree in computer science from Worcester Polytechnic Institute.
 He is a graduate of the Program for Management Development at Harvard Business School.